 Hereditary Eye diseases

 The NIS has received reports of a handful of cases of Glaucoma and other eye issues in dogs, but it has not been confirmed whether these were primary or secondary Glaucoma (secondary Glaucoma is often environmental, rather than genetic, and can come about by infections, injury and other eye related issues).
-As set out above the NIS insists all potential breeding dogs are eye tested for hereditary eye diseases.
+As set out above the NIS insists all potential breeding dogs are eye tested for hereditary eye diseases and now also carry out glaucoma testing.
 Again, thankfully the cases of eye related diseases is extremely low.
 For further information please see the following article prepared by the BVA:

 Achondrodysplasia in the Northern Inuit

 Achondrodysplasia is a congenital disease of cartilage and long bones that produces a form of dwarfism.
 Some dog breeds traditionally have been classified as achondroplastic based on their phenotypic appearance, such as the Dachshund, Bassett Hound and Bulldog breeds.
 Achondrodysplasia has also been reported in association with oculoskeletal dysplasia in the Samoyed and Labrador Retriever.

 There have been eight Northern Inuit puppies born with a form of Achondrodysplasia.
 One case has been linked to a health issue with the Dam and due to the form of Achrondrodsplasia it is not thought to be related to the other two affected litters.
 Seven further cases (from two litters) with shared ancestry have been investigated by the Animal Health Trust and the genetics department has reported to the NIS that there is no genetic match to the oculoskeletal dysplasia found in the Samoyed and Labrador Retriever.
 The parents of these affected dogs have been removed from the breeding programme and the breeder is now no longer part of the NIS.
 The Committee will continue to closely monitor future breeding to ensure that this problem is not replicated.